-Similar to previous years, in October 2012 our compensation consultant provided a competitive market analysis of the 2011 pay levels for four of our NEOs relative to the 2011 practices of a peer group of 12 public REITs with significant office portfolios and the participating organizations of the NAREIT 2011 Compensation and Benefits Survey.
+During 2013 Towers Watson provided our Compensation Committee with a competitive market analysis of our NEO's pay level relative to the practices of a peer group of twelve public REITs with significant office portfolios and the participating organizations of the NAREIT 2013 Compensation and Benefits Survey.
 We do not have any input into the companies that make up the NAREIT survey.
-Our fifth NEO, Mr. Wiberg, was hired subsequent to the market analysis.

-The 2012 peer group consisted of the following companies:
+The 2013 peer group consisted of the following companies:

-Brandywine Realty Trust Highwoods Properties, Inc. Brookfield Properties Kilroy Realty Corporation Corporate Office Properties Trust Liberty Property Trust Cousins Properties Incorporated Mack-Cali Realty Corporation Douglas Emmett, Inc. Parkway Properties Duke Realty Corporation SL Green Realty Corp
+Boston Properties Highwoods Properties, Inc. Brandywine Realty Trust Kilroy Realty Corporation Corporate Office Properties Trust Liberty Property Trust Cousins Properties Incorporated Mack-Cali Realty Corporation Douglas Emmett, Inc. Parkway Properties Duke Realty Corporation SL Green Realty Corp

-The above peer group is unchanged from the previous year.
-Across the various measures of size such as total capitalization, assets and revenue; earnings before interest, taxes, depreciation, and amortization; earnings before interest and taxes; net operating income; funds from operations; and funds from operations per share, Piedmont's size is generally positioned near the median of the peer group, whereas Piedmont's 2011 performance varied in comparison to the peers based on which performance metric was being compared.
+The 2013 peer group is consistent with the peer group used during 2012 with the only change being the removal of Brookfield Office Properties and the addition of Boston Properties.
+Brookfield Office Properties was removed because certain of their financial metrics are not comparable to ours as they follow International Financial Reporting Standards, rather than US GAAP.
+In general, Piedmont is positioned at or slightly below the size metrics of the peer group which included total capitalization, assets and revenue; earnings before interest, taxes, depreciation, and amortization; earnings before interest and taxes; net operating income; funds from operations; and funds from operations per share.
+Piedmont's 2012 performance varied in comparison to the peers based on which performance metric was being compared.
+We use the same peer group to calculate performance under the FFO and TSR Relative to Peer Group components of our short and long term awards.

 We apply our compensation policies to all of our NEOs on the same basis, with differences in compensation opportunities between each of our executive officers reflecting each of the officers' roles and responsibilities within our Company, as well as market pay practices.
-Our assessment of market pay is primarily driven by comparing our 2011 pay practices for each of our NEOs with the 2011 pay practices for their comparable position reflected in the market reference data as follows:
+In October of 2013, Towers Watson provided our Compensation Committee with an analysis of each of our NEO's 2013 target pay opportunity and 2012 reported pay relative to market pay practices based on the following market reference data:

-Market Data Name Title Primary Match Secondary Match Donald A. Miller, CFA President and CEO Peer Group -Chief Executive Officer NAREIT-Chief Executive Officer Robert E. Bowers Chief Financial Officer Peer Group-Chief Financial Officer NAREIT-Chief Financial Officer Raymond L. Owens EVP-Capital Markets NAREIT-Head of Capital Markets Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Capital Markets Carroll A. Reddic EVP-Real Estate Operations NAREIT-Head of Asset Management Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Asset Management
+Market Data Name Title Primary Match Secondary Match Donald A. Miller, CFA President and CEO Peer Group -Chief Executive Officer NAREIT-Chief Executive Officer Robert E. Bowers Chief Financial Officer Peer Group-Chief Financial Officer NAREIT-Chief Financial Officer Raymond L. Owens EVP-Capital Markets NAREIT-Head of Capital Markets Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Capital Markets Carroll A. Reddic EVP-Real Estate Operations NAREIT-Head of Asset Management Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Asset Management Robert K. Wiberg EVP - Mid-Atlantic Region and Head of Development NAREIT-Division President Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Division President

 In general, our Chief Executive and Chief Financial Officers' target compensation opportunities were compared to the peer group primarily and NAREIT survey secondarily based on positional match.
-Our pay practices for our Executive Vice Presidents were compared with the pay practices based on a 50/50 blend of (a) the 3rd-4th most highly compensated individuals (averaged) for the peer group; and (b) NAREIT survey data.
-Because there is not an exact positional match for our Executive Vice Presidents, the Compensation Committee places less emphasis on the market reference data for our Executive Vice Presidents than it does for our other executives.
+Our pay practices for our Executive Vice Presidents were compared with the pay practices based on a 50/50 blend of (a) the 3rd-5th most highly compensated individuals (averaged) for the peer group; and (b) NAREIT survey data.
+Because there is not an exact positional match for our Executive Vice Presidents, the Compensation Committee places less emphasis on the market reference data for our Executive Vice Presidents than it does for the Chief Executive Officer and Chief Financial Officer.